Nigel Lawson: Reforming chancellor dies aged 91

 Lord Lawson is survived by six children, including Nigella Lawson, a food writer and celebrity cook.

-The prime minister posted a picture of himself as chancellor with the caption: "One of the first things I did as Chancellor was hang a picture of Nigel Lawson above my desk.
+The prime minister posted a picture of himself as chancellor with the caption: "One of the first things I did as chancellor was hang a picture of Nigel Lawson above my desk."

 "My thoughts are with his family and friends at this time," Mr Sunak added.